lych1233/compactDRL/drl/rainbow/README.md

 ```
 to disable all improvement modules.

-Here is a simple result on three atari games.
+Here is a simple ablation result on three atari games.

 ### Warning for Using Rainbow

-- Currently rainbow can be regarded as SOTA of model-free algorithms in the atari benchmark in non-distributed training setting
+- Currently rainbow can be regarded as SOTA of model-free algorithms in the atari benchmark in the non-distributed training setting

 - There is a good work of revisiting rainbow on a set of mini-atari games which provides some useful insight [rivisiting rainbow](https://psc-g.github.io/posts/research/rl/revisiting_rainbow/)